Satish615/Clash-of-kings/Core Values/Simplicity [Shweta].md

   * Using multi-color players as static players so that it is simple for players to distinguish.
   * Displaying timer on game screen for all the players, so that it is easy for all the players to understand when they can       make a move.

+8. 8th week
+  * Along with timer, displayed text to make it simple for players to understand.
+  * Added the functionality to chat with other players so that players can communicate with each other.